EMail2HF/hlsjs-p2p-engine/README.md

 </p>

 CDNBye hlsjs-p2p-engine implements [WebRTC](https://en.wikipedia.org/wiki/WebRTC) datachannel to scale live/vod video streaming by peer-to-peer network using bittorrent-like protocol.
 The forming peer network can be layed over other CDNs or on top of the origin server.
 Powered by [hls.js](https://github.com/video-dev/hls.js), it can play HLS on any platform with many popular HTML5 players such as video.js, JWPlayer and Flowplayer.
-BTW, if you need a p2p engine for [dash.js](https://github.com/Dash-Industry-Forum/dash.js), [tell me](https://github.com/cdnbye/dashjs-p2p-engine/issues/1)!
+BTW, you can view how much traffic has been saved [here](https://oms.cdnbye.com)!
 ## Features
 - WebRTC data channels for lightweight peer-to-peer communication with no plugins
 - Support live and VOD streams over HLS protocol(m3u8)